eosforce/FORCEIO/contracts/sys.bridge/README.md

 + trade:the name of market
 + trade_maker：the account who create the market
 + type：the type of the market     1.Proportional exchange。    2.Bancor exchange
++ base_chain : the chain which base coin is created at
 + base_amount：the base coin amount
 + base_weight：the weight of the base coin
++ market_chain : the chain which market coin is created at
 + market_amount：the market coin amount
 + market_weight：the weight of the base coin
 **about the weight for example:if base_weight is 1 and market_weight is 2 then    1 base_coin can exchange 2 market_coin**